The TASEP speed process: Multiple speeds

-\begin{proof} Since products of intervals span the $\sigma$-field, it suffices to prove the analogous statement for the $M$-type TASEP (in fact $M=n+1$ is enough).
+Furthermore, conditioned on $U_0>c$ and $(U_1,\ldots,U_n)\in A$ we have that $U_0$ is uniform on $[c,1]$. \end{lemma} \begin{pf} Since products of intervals span the $\sigma$-field, it suffices to prove the analogous statement for the $M$-type TASEP (in fact $M=n+1$ is enough).
 Consider a TASEP measure $\mu_\bx$ where holes have density $1-\hat{c}$, so that speeds greater than $c$ correspond to holes.
-We need to show that for any classes $i_1,\dots,i_n < M$
+We need to show that for any classes $i_1,\ldots,i_n < M$

 To show this we consider the multi-line process.
-There the classes of $V_1,\dots,V_n$ are determined by the lines in positions $[1,\infty)$.
+There the classes of $V_1,\ldots,V_n$ are determined by the lines in positions $[1,\infty)$.
 On the other hand, $V_0=M$ requires only that $B_M(0)=0$, hence the independence.

-To get the second claim, note that $\mu(U_0>c)=\frac{1-c}{2}$ and that \eqref{eq:cond_ind} also applies (with the same set $A$) for any $c'>c$. \end{proof}
+To get the second claim, note that $\mu(U_0>c)=\frac{1-c}{2}$ and that \eqref{eq:cond_ind} also applies (with the same set $A$) for any $c'>c$. \end{pf} \begin{coro} The $(U_1,\ldots,U_n)$-marginal of $\mu$ has a constant density function $2^{-n}$ on the set $\{U_1 > \cdots> U_n\}$. \end{coro} \begin{pf} The events that the speeds are in small intervals around the $u_i$'s are independent. \end{pf}